Borealiscodes/ndh-dimensional-architecture/docs/meta/myth_scale_meta_index.md

 If you want, the next structural move is to **index this file** in the Mythic Index so the plane becomes fully navigable:

 **Generate Mythic Index Entry**

+---

+# 📌 Pinned Substrate Layer

+## Prime Field (Pinned)
+Path: /docs/myth/prime_field.md

+Prime Field is the non-dual substrate underlying the entire Myth-Scale semantic engine.
+All mythic primitives, triads, dyads, inversion operators, collapse behaviors, and superposition
+states arise as expressions of this Field rather than independent or opposing structures.

+The Field provides post-superposition coherence:
+superposition, collapse, inversion, and triadic organization are treated as local modes
+of a single continuous substrate rather than fundamental cosmological mechanics.

+All future Myth-Scale artifacts must specify their emergence from Prime Field
+to maintain non-dual coherence across symbolic, narrative, and technical planes.

+Status: Pinned